CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: : Finalization Rule

-\paragraph{\( \Delta^* \)--recent Blocks} For blocks output within the last \( \Delta^* \), validators cannot guarantee the absence of conflicting chains.
-Instead, each validator finalizes only a subset of the most recent blocks, ensuring that the total finalized transaction volume does not exceed \( C = D \) coins (lines \ref{alg:line:collateralfinal} and \ref{alg:line:finalizeC}).
+\emph{\( \Delta^* \)--recent Blocks.} For blocks output within the last \( \Delta^* \), each validator finalizes only a subset of the most recent blocks, ensuring that the total finalized transaction volume does not exceed \( C = D \) coins (lines \ref{alg:line:collateralfinal} and \ref{alg:line:finalizeC}).
 This guarantees that any rational validator engaging in an attack can gain at most \( D \) coins.
+For intuition, we provide a tight example in Figure~\ref{fig:forkingAttack} for $f^*=f$ Byzantine and $k=f$ rational validators.